kaiser-chris/pdx-deepl/README.md

 ```
 Usage of pdx-deepl:
   -api-token string
         Required: Deepl API Token
   -api-type string
         Optional: Whether to use free or paid Deepl API (default "free")
   -config string
         Optional: Path to translation config file (default "translation-config.json")
   -localization string
         Optional: Path to localization directory of your mod (default ".")
+  -stats
+        Optional: When set produces relevant statistics about the localization like the character count
 ```

 ## Issues with free DeepL API